Shea Spitzbarth: Cincinnati Reds

 On May 14, 2023, Spitzbarth signed with the Bravos de León of the Mexican League.
 However, prior to making an appearance for the team, on May 20, Spitzbarth signed a minor league contract with the Cincinnati Reds organization.
 In 12 games for the Triple–A Louisville Bats, he struggled to a 7.20 ERA with 10 strikeouts in 15 innings of work.
 On July 14, Spitzbarth was released by the Reds.

 Rieleros de Aguascalientes

 On March 7, 2024, Spitzbarth signed with the Rieleros de Aguascalientes of the Mexican League.
 In 30 appearances for Aguascalientes, Spitzbarth logged a 2.64 ERA with 27 strikeouts and 3 saves across 30 2/3 innings pitched.

 Staten Island FerryHawks

 On September 4, 2024, Spitzbarth signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
 In one start for the team, he threw 5 innings and gave up four hits and one earned run (1.80 ERA) with 6 strikeouts.

 Diablos Rojos del México

 On October 23, 2024, Spitzbarth was traded to the Leones de Yucatán in exchange for Sam Clay.
 He was released by Yucatán on January 30, 2025.

 On February 15, 2025, Spitzbarth signed with the Diablos Rojos del México of the Mexican League.
+He was released prior to the start of the season.